Wikipedia + Libraries: Health and Medical Information

 WebJunction’s Betha Gutsche will be joined by Wikipedian Monika Sengul-Jones to facilitate the course.
 The course will run October 8 – November 1, 2019.
 Registration is free and enrollment is now open!
 To learn about health and medical information on Wikipedia and to learn more about the upcoming course, view the recording of the webinar, Why Wikipedia Matters for Health and Medical Information.

 The course is open to all public library staff with all levels of knowledge about Wikipedia and health information, including those who have participated in other Wikipedia trainings.
 Course work is expected to require an average of 3 hours per week, including the weekly 60-minute live online sessions, independent readings, online discussion forums, and activities between sessions.
-Additional details are available in the course FAQs.

 This course is a topic-specific adaptation of Wikipedia + Libraries: Better Together, an OCLC training program for public library staff, presented in fall 2017.
 The skills and knowledge covered in the new course largely overlap the training program.
 The curriculum and materials from that training are available for public use and adaption under CC BY-SA 4.0.